Awards Information

-The Award for Excellence in Undergraduate Teaching is presented annually to a faculty member who stimulates the curiosity of students by motivating and challenging them.
-The award is sponsored by the Board of Governors of the Colorado State University System.
+The awards for Excellence in Graduate Teaching and Excellence in Undergraduate Teaching are presented annually to faculty members who stimulate the curiosity of students by motivating and challenging them.
+These awards are sponsored by the Board of Governors of the Colorado State University System.

 Jack E. Cermak Advising Award